mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 This chapter reviews the literature to summarise research  addressing the aims of this study.
 It explores several broad themes to establish a comprehensive understanding of the field.
 Firstly, I examine the findings of research and reviews in the areas of computer game design and programming.
 Then I outline key concerns of the work of constructionist researchers in the broader field of supporting programming education and more specifically within CGD&P as a way of highlighting promising areas for future research.

-The review then addresses pedagogical approaches that are pertinent to the research concerns of this thesis beginning with wider field of computer programming adn focusing in on those specifically addressing game making.
+The review then addresses pedagogical approaches that are pertinent to the research concerns of this thesis beginning with wider field of computer programming and focusing in on those specifically addressing game making.

+Due to the sociocultural focus of this study, attention is also paid to the research on the potential and characteristics of non-formal learning programmes where game making may take place.
+Specifically, I summarise relevant research on code clubs, competitions and game jams.

 A significant focus is placed on the use of game design patterns (GDPs), where I highlight their use in computing education.
 This includes analysis of a strand of research investigating the use of collections of GDPs by novice game designers.
-Due to the sociocultural focus of this study, attention is also paid to the research on the potential and characteristics of non-formal learning programmes where game making may take place.
-Specifically, I summarise relevant research on code clubs, competitions and game jams.

 Subsequently, I explore how this review has informed the proposed problem statement of this thesis, emphasising the need for developing novel and robust pedagogies in this area which support learner agency.
 This sets the stage for subsequent exploration of agency in Chapter 3, which outlines the the theoretical framework of the study.
 By addressing these themes, the literature review not only situates the current study within the broader academic discourse but also underscores the importance of innovative pedagogical approaches in fostering inclusive game making communities.